EmptyEnergy/MDC_FDA/README.md

 9. Open FileTroller on you device and press on the Button
 10. Now you have FDA
-11. connect to the daemon over iSH (nc 0.0.0.0 1337) or over your computer (nc (iP Adress here) 1337)
+11. connect to the daemon over iSH (nc 0.0.0.0 1337) or over your computer (nc (iP Adress here) 1337) connected uou need to run "tccd" to escape the Sandbox